A Simple XY Model for Cascade Transfer

-The constructed model can be interpreted as a two-dimensional modified XY model with amplitude fluctuations, in which the spin is regarded as the ``velocity'' of a turbulent field.
-We show that the model exhibits an inverse ``energy'' cascade.
-Furthermore, we determine the functional form of the velocity correlation function, which corresponds to the non-Kolmogorov energy spectrum $\propto k^{-3}$.
+The constructed model is a modified XY model with amplitude fluctuations, in which the spin is regarded as the ``velocity'' of a turbulent field in $d$ dimensions.
+We show that the model exhibits an inverse ``energy'' cascade for any $d$, and we calculate the functional form of the velocity correlation function, which corresponds to the non-Kolmogorov energy spectrum $\propto k^{-3}$.
+This behavior is quite different from ordinary fluid turbulence even in two dimensions, where the inverse energy cascade inevitably accompanies the enstrophy cascade and the Kolmogorov spectrum.

-\paragraph*{Insights into the turbulent cascade.}\parhyphen[0pt] Let us consider the minimum elements required for a turbulent cascade to occur.
-Obviously, nonlinearity is indispensable because the essence of the turbulent cascade is strong inevitable interference between widely separated length scales.
+\paragraph*{Insights into the cascade transfer.}\parhyphen[0pt] Let us consider the minimum elements required for cascade transfer to occur.
+Obviously, nonlinearity is indispensable because the essence of cascade transfer is strong inevitable interference between widely separated length scales.
 Furthermore, this nonlinearity must conserve ``energy'' if there is neither injection nor dissipation \cite{Note1}.
 To ensure the existence of the ``inertial range,'' the injection and dissipation must act at large (small) and small (large) scales, respectively.
 Thus, the minimum elements required for the ``energy'' cascade to occur are (i) nonlinearity that conserves ``energy''; (ii) injection at large (small) scales; and (iii) dissipation at small (large) scales.

-We now construct a minimal model for the turbulent cascade by specifying these three elements.
+We now construct a simple model for cascade transfer by specifying these three elements.
 Respecting the ease of the intuitive interpretation of the nonlinear interaction, we consider the two-component ``velocity'' vector ${\bm v}_i$ at each site $i$ on a two-dimensional square lattice.
 In the case shown in Figs.\ \ref{fig:idea}(a) and \ref{fig:idea}(b), the ``energy'' $\langle|{\bm v}_i|^2\rangle/2$, where $\langle\cdot\rangle$ denotes the ensemble average, may be localized at small and large scales, respectively.

 For the model to evolve from the state shown in Fig.\ \ref{fig:idea}(a) to that shown in Fig.\ \ref{fig:idea}(b) while conserving energy, ``ferromagnetic interactions'' may be suitable nonlinearity.
 Because this nonlinear interaction may induce an inverse energy cascade, where the energy is transferred from small to large scales, we must incorporate into the model injection and dissipation terms that act at small and large scales, respectively.
 To this end, it may be suitable for the ease of analysis to choose a random force that is white in space and time and a friction dissipation.